mmwillet/TTS.cpp/README.md

 Currently [Parler TTS Mini v0.1](https://huggingface.co/ylacombe/parler_tts_mini_v0.1) is the only supported TTS model.

-Additional Model support will initially be added based on open source model performance in the [TTS model arena](https://huggingface.co/spaces/TTS-AGI/TTS-Arena).
+Additional Model support will initially be added based on open source model performance in the [TTS model arena](https://huggingface.co/spaces/TTS-AGI/TTS-Arena) and the availability of said models' architectures and checkpoints.

 #### Functionality